clucasalcantara/magicbox-cms/README.md

-## MagicBox
+## Effect

 Made with magic, made with _React_

-The objective beyond MagicBox is to provide an easy way to create beautiful websites with simplicity without lose the power of a single page application written by React.
+The objective beyond Effect is to provide an easy way to create beautiful websites with simplicity without lose the power of a single page application written by React.

 We are trying to provide an Easy interface to create _Pages_, _Navigations_, _Galeries_, _Components_ (to compose a Layout) and _Layouts_.